Dispersive Estimates in R^3 with Threshold Resonances: Acknowledgments

 \section{Acknowledgments}

 This paper is indebted to Professor Kenji Yajima's article \cite{yajima_disp}, from which it borrows several lemmas, as well as the general plan of the proof.
 I would like to thank Professor Avy Soffer for referring me to that article and Professor Wilhelm Schlag for introducing me to this problem.
+I would also like to thank the anonymous referee for the many useful comments.

+The author was partially supported by the NSF grant DMS--1128155 and by an AMS--Simons Foundation travel grant.